Experienced Sex Crimes Defense Lawyers in Bowie and Crofton

 - Damage to your reputation in the community if there is news coverage about the incident

-If you are convicted of a sex crime, the victim may choose to file a personal injury lawsuit to recover civil damages for the pain and suffering, emotional distress, medical expenses, lost time at work, and other losses.
-Understand that even if you are found not guilty, the accuser may still wish to file a civil lawsuit against you.
+If you are convicted of a sex crime, the victim may choose to file a personal injury lawsuit to recover civil damages for pain and suffering, emotional distress, medical expenses, lost time at work, and other losses.
+Understand that even if you are found not guilty, the accuser may still be eligible to file a civil lawsuit against you.
 While being found not guilty in a criminal court of law can help your case, it is entirely possible to be found not guilty during a criminal trial, yet still be held accountable financially in a civil suit.

 As a part of the sentencing for a sex crime, the judge can order a person to sign up on the Maryland Sex Offender Registry, which is public information that anyone can access.
 Like the National Sex Offender Registry, the Maryland Registry keeps records of those convicted of sex crimes in Maryland.
 Getting your name removed from the registry is a complex process, but it is not impossible.
 Contact us to learn more.